 We conduct most of our operations through our subsidiaries.
 Accordingly, our ability to meet our cash obligations depends, in part, upon the ability of our subsidiaries to make distributions to us in the form of dividends, loans or advances.
 The ability of our subsidiaries to make distributions to us will depend upon their financial results and condition, covenants under their debt instruments and agreements and other business considerations, as well as limitations imposed by the various laws under which our subsidiaries are organized.
 While none of our domestic subsidiaries is presently subject to contractual restrictions on its ability to make distributions to us, the indenture does not restrict the ability of our subsidiaries to enter into these contractual restrictions.
 Our right to participate in the assets of any subsidiary (and thus the ability of holders of the notes to benefit indirectly from these assets) is generally subject to the prior claims of creditors, including trade creditors, of that subsidiary.
-The notes, therefore, are structurally subordinated to the claims of creditors, including trade creditors, of our subsidiaries had approximately \$118.2 million principal amount of senior indebtedness outstanding and, as of that date, we estimate that our subsidiaries had approximately \$118.2 million of liabilities outstanding, excluding liabilities owed to us, and there were \$51.5 million of minority interests held by third parties in the equity of our two non-wholly owned subsidiaries.
-The foregoing amount of subsidiary liabilities excludes \$11.0 million of bank revolving credit debt borrowed by one of our subsidiaries, which is guaranteed by us and included in our outstanding senior indebtedness.
-In the event of the liquidation of one of our subsidiaries, the creditors of that subsidiary would have claims against the subsidiary's assets that ranked ahead of the claims of the subsidiary's equity holders, including us and any minority shareholders.
-In the event of the liquidation of one of our non-wh
+The notes, therefore, are structurally subordinated to the claims of creditors, including trade creditors, of our subsidiaries of \$581.9 million, excluding liabilities owed to us but including minority interests held by third parties in the equity of certain of our subsidiaries.
+For this purpose, minority interests in a subsidiary represent the share of the net assets of the subsidiary, as of a specific date, to which the third party minority shareholders would be entitled in the event of the liquidation of the subsidiary, which claim would rank pari passu with our claim to other net assets as the majority shareholder.